United States men's national ice hockey team: Olympic gold medals

+World Cup of Hockey championship and NHL involvement

 The United States ice hockey team experienced a spike in talent in the 1980s and 1990s, with future NHL stars (many who would later be inducted into the Hockey Hall of Fame) including Tony Amonte, Chris Chelios, Derian Hatcher, Brett Hull, Pat LaFontaine, John LeClair, Brian Leetch, Mike Modano, Mike Richter, Jeremy Roenick, Kevin Stevens, Keith Tkachuk, and Doug Weight.
-Although the U.S. finished no higher than fourth in any World or Olympic event from 1981 through 1994 (unlike other teams that used professionals, the U.S. team was limited to amateurs at these tournaments), that long drought set the stage for a breakthrough on hockey’s biggest professional stage.
+Although the US finished no higher than fourth in any World or Olympic event from 1981 through 1994 (unlike other teams that used professionals, the US team was limited to amateurs at these tournaments), that long drought set the stage for a breakthrough on hockey's biggest professional stage.
 After a runner-up finish in the 1991 Canada Cup, the Americans finally broke through with a landmark victory at the 1996 World Cup of Hockey, the first edition of the tournament that replaced the Canada Cup.
 Coached by Ron Wilson, Team USA stunned the hockey world by defeating a powerhouse Canadian squad in a best-of-three final.
 After dropping Game 1, the Americans stormed back with two straight wins on Canadian ice, including a dramatic 5–2 clincher in Montreal.
 Goaltender Mike Richter delivered a legendary performance, turning aside a barrage of shots and earning tournament MVP honors, while Brett Hull paced the offense with seven goals and Tony Amonte netted the series-winning goal late in Game 3.
 Captain Chris Chelios anchored a formidable blue line that also featured Brian Leetch, while a deep forward corps led by Keith Tkachuk, John LeClair, and Mike Modano overwhelmed opponents with speed and scoring depth.
-The victory marked the United States’ first senior men’s title in a best-on-best professional tournament, signifying a coming of age for American hockey and proving that the U.S. could defeat Canada and the world’s elite on the international stage.
+The victory marked the United States' first senior men's title in a best-on-best tournament, signifying a coming of age for American hockey and proving that the US could defeat Canada and the world's elite on the international stage.

-Six years later, after the International Olympic Committee and NHL arranged to accommodate an Olympic break in the NHL schedule, the U.S. earned a silver medal at the 2002 Winter Olympics with a roster that included NHL stars Adam Deadmarsh, Chris Drury, Brian Rafalski, and Brian Rolston.
+Six years later, after the International Olympic Committee and NHL arranged to accommodate an Olympic break in the NHL schedule, the US earned a silver medal at the 2002 Winter Olympics with a roster that included NHL stars Adam Deadmarsh, Chris Drury, Brian Rafalski, and Brian Rolston.
 However, by 2006, many of these NHL players had retired or had declined with age.
 Though the 2006 Olympic team finished a disappointing 8th, it was more of a transitional team, featuring young NHL players like Rick DiPietro, John-Michael Liles, and Jordan Leopold.